otaviojava/jcassandra-book/06-java-driver.md

 }
 ```

-The code is very similar to the interaction of the `Book` class, the only exception is the use of the` Category.class` class as a parameter inside the mmapper and, obviously, instances of type `Category` will be created for the persistence of the information.
+The code is very similar to the interaction of the Book class, the only exception is the use of the `Category.class` as a parameter inside the `mapper`, and instances of type `Category` will be created for the persistence of the information.

 > In Mapper, there are methods with the suffix `Async` that will perform operations asynchronously for the developer.
 The book will not cover all the features of Mapper, so for more information see the documentation:
 > https://docs.datastax.com/en/developer/java-driver/3.6/manual/object_mapper/.

 Impressed by the power of the Mapper?
 That is not all, it is also possible to create advisory interfaces that aim to read and write from Cassandra without much code.
-It is composed of the annotation `Query` that has the CQL that will be executed when the method is called, as it will be displayed with an interface that will perform operations inside the Book.
+It is composed of the annotation Query that has the CQL that will be executed when the method is called, as it will be displayed with an interface that will perform operations inside the `Book`.
 The icing on the cake is to define this interface as advisors, for that, it is necessary to add the annotation `Accessor` in it.

 ```java